joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 ---

 One of the most beautiful results in dynamics is the thermal eccentricity distribution.
-Suppose we have a population of binaries which is, in some sense, "thermalized."
+Suppose we have a population of binary stars which is, in some sense, "thermalized."
 That is, these binaries have all interacted with each other and exchanged energy many times and have reached statistical equilibrium.
 We would like to know what these binaries look like.
 In particular we would like to know the distribution of their periods and eccentricities.
-The derivation of this result is due to Jeans in a [1919 paper](http://adsabs.harvard.edu/abs/1919MNRAS..79..408J) and this post loosely follows Jeans's derivation.
+The derivation of this result is due to the British astronomy J. H. Jeans in a [1919 paper](http://adsabs.harvard.edu/abs/1919MNRAS..79..408J) and this post loosely follows Jeans's derivation.
 I have updated some of the notation, simplified the derivation somewhat, and provided some motivation behind